wp-plugins/fv-top-level-cats/readme.txt

 The Top Level Categories plugin allows you to remove the prefix before the URL to your category page.
 For example, instead of http://foliovision.com/category/work, you can use http://foliovision.com/work for the address of "work" category.
 WordPress doesn't allow you to have a blank prefix for categories (they insert `category/` before the name), this plugin works around that restriction.

 This plugin works also if you have a permalink structure like %postname% or %category%/%postname% -- this wasn't possible in the original version.
-However, this feature is might not work properly for child categories at this point.
+However, this feature might not work properly for child categories at this point.
 Test carefully!

 [Support](http://foliovision.com/seo-tools/wordpress/plugins/fv-top-level-categories)